-- 1. An act of domestic abuse which is an act of physical harm, bodily injury, or assault; - 2.
-The infliction of fear of imminent physical harm, bodily injury, or assault; - 3.
-Terroristic threats, criminal sexual conduct, or interference with an emergency call that is committed against a family or household member by a family or household member.
+- 1. Physical harm, bodily injury, or assault; - 2.
+The infliction of fear of imminent physical harm, bodily injury, or assault; or - 3.
+Terroristic threats, criminal sexual conduct, sexual extortion, or interference with an emergency call that is committed against a family or household member by a family or household member.